harness/developer-hub/tutorials/self-managed-enterprise-edition/use-an-external-sm-timescaledb.md

 Replica promotion affects primary and secondary use in the following way:

-   old primary ↔︎ new secondary
+- Former primary ↔︎ new secondary

-   new primary ↔︎ old secondary ↔︎ old standby
+- New primary ↔︎ former secondary ↔︎ former standby

-When you convert the standby instance to primary, operations can happen in the new primary, and the former primary may go out of sync.
-To have the former primary become the new secondary and the former secondary remain as the new primary you must add host replication.
+When you convert the standby instance to primary, operations could occur in the new primary, and the former primary may go out of sync.
+To have the former primary become the new secondary and the former secondary remain as the new primary, you must add host replication.

 To recover the former primary and add host replication, do the following.